 The value to architects for standing for something should outweigh the negatives.
 It’s an opportunity to show leadership.
 To the demonstrate the worth of and build more respect for the profession.
 To deliver lasting change.
 It’s not always easy work, it is far easier to spout the negative or stick with the status quo.
 As P D James observed,

 “The world is changed not by the self-regarding, but by men and women prepared to make fools of themselves.”

-There are many areas architects already stand for something, at the risk of ridicule.
+There are many areas architects already stand for something at the risk of ridicule.
 Architects Declare standing for action on climate and biodiversity.
 Philip Thalis’ constant championing of #publicsydney.
 Lacaton and Vassal’s stand for adaptive re-use.
 There are many many more examples of architects standing for something (or many things).
-The point here is that there are opportunities and it’s important to start.
+There are opportunities and it’s important to start.

-I’m also not suggesting all architects must support the same things, simply they should consider what they do stand for.
+It’s not necessary for all architects to support the exactly same things, simply they should consider what they do stand for.
 One way for to do so is to think about the most important aspect of your work, the thing you will never compromise on.
 Alternately, it’s worth asking questions.
 What are you passionate about? or What are your core values?
 It’s quite likely in doing so you might identify something that is worth telling more people about, not just your clients.
 Stand up for it and spread that message.